 One suggestion was to give groups some structure.
 By providing roles to the groups, instructors can minimize student confusion about how to approach the project.
 Instructors could assign one student to be the leader, another to be in charge of taking notes, and another to be the designated speaker.
 In this way, students can hit the ground running and not spend time figuring out how to organize themselves.

-Addressing the issue of shy students, Brian Sato offered some first-hand advice to encourage participation: “Remember that everyone’s opinion is important; you don’t want to dominate the conversation.”
+Addressing the issue of shy students, Sato offered some first-hand advice to encourage participation: “Remember that everyone’s opinion is important; you don’t want to dominate the conversation.”

-According to Brian Sato “the whole design is geared around active learning.
-The classrooms are specifically built to facilitate active learning; in the smaller classrooms the chairs and tables can be moved around so you can form groups.”
+According to Sato “The classrooms are specifically designed to facilitate active learning; in the smaller classrooms the chairs and tables can be moved around to facilitate group work.”